SamuelUdeh/dockerized-flask/README.md

-# Dockerizing a Simple Python Flask Web Application
+# Dockerizing A Simple Python Flask Web Application

 This project demonstrates how to create a Docker container for a simple Python Flask web application.
 It provides a step-by-step guide for building and running the application within a Docker environment, making deployment and scaling easier.